SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 *Note: You can also have higher dimensional arrays (3D, 4D, 5D, etc).*
 # Loops

-The syntax for while loops is the same as in [Programming101](/projects/Programming101#while-loops):
+The syntax for while loops is the same as in [Programming101](Programming101.md#while-loops):
 ```java
 while (condition) {
 	// code to run
 }
 ```

-The syntax for for-each loops is very similar to [Programming101](/projects/Programming101#for-each-loops):
+The syntax for for-each loops is very similar to [Programming101](Programming101.md#for-each-loops):
 ```java
 for (type element : collection) {
 	// code to run for each element
 }
 ```

-There are two differences.
+There are two differences:
 1. The type of `element` is declared. `element` is a variable that we are creating, so we must state its type.
 2. I used the word `collection` instead of `array`.
 This is because there are other types of collections that you can iterate through in Java.
 In this guide we'll really only use arrays, but if you're ever using an `ArrayList`, `Set`, `Map`,  or other similar object, you can iterate through those using for each loops as well.

-Here's a simple example of a Java for each loop:
+Here's a simple example of a for each loop in Java:
 ```java
 public class Main {
 	public static void main(String[] args) {